Solidarietas/TGM/README.md

    1. Using Github Desktop // TODO document
    2. Using Inteillj IDEA, navigate to  `File -> New -> Project from Version Control...`
       1. Paste the URL of this repo in to the URL field and click next through the menu
-2. Create a file called `gradle.properties` in the folder you just created, containing the following:
+2. Edit the file called `gradle.properties` in the folder you just created to contain the following:
    ```
    gpr.user=YOUR_GITHUB_USERNAME
    gpr.key=YOUR_GITHUB_PERSONAL_ACCESS_TOKEN_FOR_DOWNLOADING_PACKAGES
    ```
    This will be needed to download BGM, one of the required dependencies for this project.
    1. Click on this link [here](https://github.com/settings/tokens/new) while signed in to your GitHub account and click on the button that says "read:packages" and then click "Generate token".
-It should begin with `ghp_`
+It should begin with `ghp_`.
+   2. If you do not have a GitGub account you can use the default token and username in `gradle.properties`, but this is strongly discouraged.
 3. Wait for the project to import and click on the Gradle symbol (looks like an elephant) on the right hand side of the screen.
 A side-menu should pop up on the right.\
   Click on the drop-down menu for `warzone -> Tasks -> shadow -> shadowJar`.
 Double-click on shadowJar to compile this plugin.
    1. You may have to click on the refresh button (two arrows in a circle in the top left of the new window) to see shadowJar